-If you decide to withdraw from your course before you finish, or you fail too many credits to be awarded your degree, you may be awarded a qualification at a lower level, if appropriate and applicable.
+If you decide to withdraw from your course before you finish, or you do not meet the requirements to be considered for your full award, you may be awarded an exit award which may be at a lower level, if appropriate.

 Student visa holders should be aware that obtaining a lesser award will impact eligibility to apply for a Graduate visa after completion of studies.
-Further guidance about the Graduate route and eligibility criteria can be viewed on our lmmigration webpages.
+Further guidance about the Graduate route and eligibility criteria can be viewed on our Immigration webpages

-Extenuating Circumstances
+Extenuating circumstances